scmosoeu/fresh-produce-market-prices/README.md

 1. Serializer (inserted in **items.py**)
 2. Pipelines

-After creating Pipelines, uncomment the ITEM_PIPELINE section in settings.py

-Saving data:
-Create FEEDS in the settings.py file to create an output file format
+### Settings.py

+Define the **ITEM_PIPELINE** which will be responsible for the order at which the script runs.
+This could include data processing, connecting to a database, writting to a database, etc...

+**FEEDS** section can be created when you want to create an output file of scrapped data.
+This could be in a .json, or .csv format.

-custom_settings insider your spider can be used to overwrite settings
+For multiple scrappers following different pipelines, a **custom_settings** inside the spider can be created to assign each spider to a different pipeline.
+The **custom_settings** inside your spider can be used to overwrite settings

+## Database Connection

+The database used to store the scrapped data is MS SQL Server, hence the *pyodbc* module was installed.

 ```bash
 pip install pyodbc